 - JDS Development in the closing of a $664 million construction loan to build a 1,066-foot tower located at 9 DeKalb Avenue in Brooklyn, New York.
 Upon completion, the mixed-use luxury tower will be Brooklyn's tallest skyscraper.

-- AEW Capital in the joint acquisition of a residential condominium development project with Silverback Development in Long Island City, New York.
+- AEW Capital in the joint acquisition and financing of a residential condominium development project with Silverback Development in Long Island City, New York.

 - Midtown Equities in securing approximately $280 million in mortgage and mezzanine loans for the refinancing of Empire Stores located at 55 Water Street in Brooklyn, New York.